eriklarsen4/Itch/Code/DEA/ItchDEA.md

 #### **Paper Fig 5B**

-The [geneontology.org](https://geneontology.org/) db has changed since 2018 when we did our original analyses, thus some `GO Terms` are different in terms of their significance.
+The [geneontology.org](https://geneontology.org/) db has changed since 2018 (the version we used when we did our original analyses), thus some `GO Terms` are different in a few ways.

 - The terms in the paper have each been filtered directly